Posts

 Image

-Why do I have a package of straws on my blog?
-It's something I use to let people see what it feels like to have asthma.
+I use the "straw exercise" to help people see what it feels like to have asthma.
 This is for all of you who think it's "just" asthma-no big deal, right?
 People should just use their inhaler and everything's better, right?
 You can try this at home if you DON'T have asthma.
 Run in place for 30 seconds (or climb a flight of stairs) Stop Plug your nose Put the straw in your mouth and try to breath through it Take the straw out after 30 seconds How do you feel?
 Can you get all the air that you would like to?
 Is it hard to breathe?
 How do you feel emotionally?
 Are you panicking a little?
 This is what it feels like to have asthma.
 EXCEPT you can take your straw out of your mouth and breathe normally.
 If you have asthma, you can't.
 You have to use an inhaler or nebulizer and try to keep yourself calm until the medicine kicks in.
 Having an asthma attack is scary.
-No matter how many times it happens, it's st
+No matter how many times it happens, it's still scary.
+It doesn...

 Missing soccer season due to wildfire smoke